 Fewer than half of the 93 primary schools in Kamonyi District in Rwanda’s Southern Province have access to electricity.
 Less than 5% of the district’s children have electricity at home, and after returning from school each day, many will spend the rest of the daylight hours helping their parents with agricultural or household tasks.
 By the time students are able to turn their attention to their studies, their entire neighbourhood is in almost complete darkness.

-The teachers weren’t forgotten either.
-Teachers at the five schools were given solar-powered phone chargers, enabling them to better rely on their phones, which they use to plan lessons as well as to stay in touch with parents and their own families.
+Teachers receive solar-powered phone chargers, enabling them to better rely on their phones, which they use to plan lessons as well as to stay in touch with parents and their own families.

-The early feedback has been encouraging.
+The early feedback from April 2018 has been very encouraging.
 “I can now help my parents on the field and use the lamp at night to do my homework,” Tuyisenge, an 11-year-old student in the district told us.
 “Also, I’m glad to have a light when I go outside after dark.”

-The lights themselves have also played a role in teaching the students about the future of sustainable energy.
+The lights themselves play a role in teaching the students about the future of sustainable energy.
 “I can see the excitement of students and teachers when they learn how solar energy works,” says Kalize, a technical engineer working with Safer Rwanda.
-More detailed monitoring and evaluation of the project is underway, and we will be sharing more stories from the participating schools over the coming months.
+Find more detailed monitoring and evaluation here!

 The local authorities have also given their support to the Solar Schools initiative, seeing it as an important step in the long-term expansion of energy provision.
 “More and more families in Rwanda have access to energy,” District Executive Mandela Muzinga Sam told us.
 “But still, many students need to study with kerosene lamps or expensive torches.
 We do not want to leave anybody behind.
 That is why the efforts of the Little Sun Foundation are helping us until every school and household in Rwanda is electrified.”

-The Solar Kids School Program in Rwanda contributes to the following SDGs:
+The Solar Schools Program in Rwanda contributes to the following SDGs: